Coin slab

 A coin slab is a type of holder for a coin.
-Slabbed coins are typically from one of the coin grading companies.
+Slabbed coins are typically from coin grading companies.
 The practice of sending coins to third-party grading companies and then "slabbing" them began in 1986.

 When a grading company grades a coin, it is sealed in a tamper-proof slab with a barcode and a hologram.
-To prevent counterfeiting, holograms were attached to the graded coin slabs beginning in 1989. however, earlier coin slabs did not have a hologram.
+To prevent counterfeiting, holograms were attached to the graded coin slabs beginning in 1989.
+Earlier coin slabs did not have a hologram.